 Have you ever run into a spider’s web?
 You know the sticky, stringy, clear thread that seems to adhere to everything on your body, especially your face???… Trying to peel off its intricate layers is annoyingly cumbersome and the remaining residue will glimmer in the shining light as evidence of what was left behind.
 Like spider webs plots are woven together to carry out a specific plan; but, may have deadly results for the one at the center.

-2 Samuel 13:1-6 Recounts the events of complex web being woven; leaving a lesson to learn about emotional health, faith, belief, and trust….
+2 Samuel 13:1-6 Recounts the events of a complex web being woven; leaving a lesson to learn about emotional health, faith, belief, and trust…

 Amnon “loved” his half-sister Tamar, and was so vexed by this “love” that he could not think clearly, eat, or sleep.
 Left alone perhaps his lust would have faded; but a friend: a crafty individual, a blood relative with whom Amnon was close to wanted to help him overcome his vexation.
 (2 Samuel 13:3-4KJV) Meet Jonadab!
 Jonadab is the kind of family member we call when we need something done.
 The person that doesn’t mind getting their hands dirty and is all too willing to dole out advice.
 Jonadab didn’t pray with Amnon or suggest it.
 He simply devised a plan to get Amnon what he wanted.
 (2 Samuel 13:5KJV)